Brigitte Baptiste: Professional life

 Brigitte Baptiste has had a long career in both nonprofit and academic spheres.
 As a student in 1982, she co-founded the environmental nonprofit Corporación Grupo Ecológico GEA, which she would later serve as director from 1984 to 1991.
 From 1991 to 1996, she served as a professor in the Institute of Environmental Studies and Development (IDEADE) at Pontifical University, during which she edited Ambiente y Desarrollo (IDEADE-PUJ).
 After 1996, she coordinated the Program for Biodiversity Use and Valuation at the Humboldt Institute and consulted for numerous nonprofits, including WWF Colombia.
 She returned to Pontifical University from 2002 to 2009 to teach and research as an assistant professor.
 She served as the director of the Humboldt Institute from 2011 to 2019.

 As director, Baptiste represented Colombia's scientific authority to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and Subsidiary Body of Scientific, Technical and Technological Advice (SBSTTA).
 She serves on the Intergovernmental Panel on Biodiversity and Ecosystem Services (IPBES) as a member of its Global Panel of 25 experts (MEP) on behalf of Latin America and the Caribbean (2015–2017).
 There, she co-chairs working groups on Indigenous and Local Knowledge, as well as on Policy Tools and Methodologies.
 She is also a member of the IAI's Science Policy Advisory Committee (Inter-American Environmental Initiative for Global Change) and the scientific committee of the global program PECS (Ecosystem Change and Society).
 She was a prominent voice advocating for a peace deal in the Colombian Civil War.
 Baptiste became director of Universidad Ean in September 2019.

 In addition to her academic pursuits, Brigitte Baptiste was featured in an episode of "Taboo" by National Geographic Latin America.
 She is also a columnist in the economic newspaper La República.

-Her life was portraited in the book Brigitte Baptiste: un homenaje ilustrado (lit.
+Her life was portrayed in the book Brigitte Baptiste: un homenaje ilustrado (lit.
 'Brigitte Baptiste: an illustrated tribute').

 Personal life

-Baptiste is married to Adriana Vásquez.
+Baptiste married Adriana Vásquez on December 31, 1999.
 Together they have two daughters, Candelaria and Juana Pasión.